-Lexius Search is a Dutch-based headhunting company which works globally in placing lawyers with high-end firms.
+Our company is a headhunting company based in the Netherlands, which works globally in placing lawyers with high end firms.
 I am the owner; been doing this for seven years.

 Article Continues Below